-- fresh garlic and ginger subbed for dried varieties, 2 teaspoons of dried ginger and 1 tablespoon of dried garlic
+* fresh garlic and ginger can be subbed for dried varieties: for example 2 teaspoons of dried ginger and 1 tablespoon of dried garlic

-- use tamari soya (this is gluten-free and lower sodium) sauce whenever the recipe calls for soya sauce, if necessary for those that are gluten-free or need the meal to have less sodium
+* use tamari soya (this is usually gluten-free and lower sodium) sauce whenever the recipe calls for soya sauce

-- not keen on bell pepper? sub out for same amount of celery, cut into little sticks/batons
+* not keen on bell pepper? sub out for same amount of celery and courgette sliced into little sticks/batons

-- broccoli is traditional part of this dish but if preferred replace with kale, collards, spring greens, white cabbage, etc.
+* broccoli is a traditional part of this dish but if preferred replace with kale, collards, spring greens, white cabbage, bok choy etc.

-- I use maple syrup but any syrup can be used such as date/agave/rice or just your regular sugar, especially good is soft brown sugar/coconut/date sugar.
+* this recipe used maple syrup but any syrup can be used such as date/agave/rice or just your regular sugar, especially good is soft brown sugar/coconut/date sugar

-- not keen or can’t source spring/green onions? simply use chives, sliced fresh red onion rings, coriander, sliced fresh chilli’s, etc.
+* not keen or can't source spring/green onions? simply use chives, sliced fresh red onion rings, coriander, sliced fresh green chilli's, canned jalapenos, etc.

-- this recipe can be prepared using either 1-2 tablespoons of your usual oil or 1 (250ml) cup of veggie stock.
+* this recipe can be prepared using either 1-2 tablespoons of your usual oil or around 1 (250ml) cup of veggie stock.
 If your watching your calories and fat intake then its a good idea to use the veggie stock.

 - chopped spring/green onions.
 Some recipes add the spring onions to the dish while it is cooking but I prefer to maintain their colour and texture by adding as a complimentary garnish.
 However, feel free to add the onions to the dish at the same time as the broccoli.